ebekker/ACMESharp/README.md

 --

-For documentation and getting started, go to the [wiki](https://github.com/ebekker/ACMESharp/wiki).
+For documentation and getting started, go to the [wiki](https://github.com/ebekker/ACMESharp/wiki) which includes the [FAQ](https://github.com/ebekker/ACMESharp/wiki/FAQ).

 For announcements and discussions please see go to the **[Community Forums](http://groups.google.com/group/acmesharp)**.